Skip to Content

 • 85 Hoboken/Union City – American Dream

-• 772 Paramus – Hackensack – American Dream
+• 772 Hackensack – American Dream

 NJ TRANSIT provides service to Six Flags Great Adventure

-As Six Flags Great Adventure was closed at the time of this writing, the 2023 schedules were not yet available.
-The 2022 schedules were no longer listed.
+As Six Flags Great Adventure was closed at the time of this writing, the 2024 schedules were not yet available.
+The 2023 schedules were no longer listed.
 Visit njtransit.com/sixflags to see if updated schedules have been added.

 NJ TRANSIT provides service to the Meadowlands

-For events where train service is operating, NJ Transit recommends taking a train to Secaucus Junction via the Main-Bergen County Line, Montclair-Boonton Line, Morris & Essex Line, Northeast Corridor, North Jersey Coast Line, Pascack Valley Line, or Port Jervis Line.
+For events where train service is operating, NJ Transit recommends simply take a train to Secaucus Junction via the Main-Bergen County Line, Montclair-Boonton Line, Morris & Essex Line, Northeast Corridor, North Jersey Coast Line, Pascack Valley Line, or Port Jervis Line.
 Once you arrive, transfer to a direct shuttle train to the Meadowlands Rail Station.

-Take NJ Transit from South Jersey into Philadelphia.
+Take NJ TRANSIT from South Jersey into Philadelphia.

 There are 2 main ways to take NJ Transit into Philadelphia from South Jersey.